amnessa/cagopa_tiago_gazebo/object_tracking_pipeline.md

         Ensure your Docker container is on the same host network as Isaac Sim for easy communication (network_mode: "host").

+TODO: create an alias version of this and test

 2. Isaac Sim & ROS 2 Bridge:

     Action: Install Isaac Sim and configure it to talk to ROS 2.